shawnusaf/MELODIES-MONET/docs/users_guide/supported_datasets.rst

    :header-rows: 1

    * - "obs_type"
-     - Description
+     - Description of Pairing
    * - "aircraft"
-     - Aircraft - time, horizontal, and vertical interpolation
+     - Aircraft - Time, horizontal, and vertical interpolation across the entire dataset.
    * - "ozone_sonder"
-     - Ozonesonde - time and vertical interpolation at a fixed horizontal location
+     - | Ozonesonde - Vertical interpolation across the entire dataset.
+Time and
+       | horizontal interpolation at a fixed release time and location.
    * - "mobile"
-     - Mobile - time and horizontal interpolation at the surface
+     - Mobile - Time and horizontal interpolation across the entire dataset at the surface.
    * - "ground"
-     - Ground - time interpolation at a fixed horizontal location at the surface
+     - | Ground - Time interpolation across the entire dataset.
+Horizontal interpolation
+       | at a fixed location at the surface.

 Tested datasets include the following:
    * `FIREX-AQ <https://csl.noaa.gov/projects/firex-aq/>`_